-Prior to undertaking field surveys in November-December 2018, development of a suitable methodology to determine the extent of use of habitat within MPW and the associated offset areas.
-Cumberland Ecology continued to liaise with throughout the development of the KMP to further refine requisite management strategies based on findings of survey data and non-ecological constraints associated with the development.
-All data analyses were undertaken by Cumberland Ecology, with advice sought as required This KMP document was also reviewed
+Prior to undertaking field surveys in November-December 2018, Dr. Phillips was consulted regarding the development of a suitable methodology to determine the extent of use of habitat within MPW and the associated offset areas.
+Cumberland Ecology continued to liaise with Dr. Phillips throughout the development of the KMP to further refine requisite management strategies based on findings of survey data and non-ecological constraints associated with the development.
+All data analyses were undertaken by Cumberland Ecology, with advice sought as required from Dr. Phillips.
+This KMP document was also reviewed by Dr. Phillips.